critterandguitari/Organelle_Manual/manual.md

 ##### The Keys

-The 24 keys (not including the Aux button on the far left) transmit "note on" messages.
-The leftmost key uses note number `60` ("middle C," or "C3" in most MIDI systems), and the rightmost key uses note number `83` ("B4"), with all keys in between following this scheme.
+The 24 keys (not including the Aux button on the far left) transmit "note on" messages.
+The leftmost key uses note number `60` ("middle C," or "C3" in most MIDI systems), and the rightmost key uses note number `83` ("B4"), with all keys in between following this scheme.

-When a key is pressed down, a "velocity" of `100` is transmitted.
-When a key is released, a "velocity" of `0` (zero) is sent.
+When a key is pressed down, a "velocity" of `100` is transmitted.
+When a key is released, a "velocity" of `0` (zero) is sent.

 ##### The Knobs

-Knobs 1, 2, 3, and 4 transmit "control change" messages using controller numbers `21`, `22`, `23`, and `24`, respectively.
+Knobs 1, 2, 3, and 4 transmit "control change" messages using controller numbers `21`, `22`, `23`, and `24`, respectively.
 The full range of controller values (from `0` to `127`) is utilized.

 ##### The Aux Button

-The Aux button transmits momentary "control change" messages using controller number `25`.
+The Aux button transmits momentary "control change" messages using controller number `25`.
 When the button is pressed down, a controller value of `100` is transmitted.
 When the button is released, a controller value of `0` (zero) is sent.

 ##### The Pedal Port

-A pedal connected to Organelle's `Pedal` port transmits two sets of "control change" messages.
+A pedal connected to Organelle's `Pedal` port transmits two sets of "control change" messages.

 Controller number `64` transmits a controller value of `0` (zero) for any received signal below `64`, and a controller value of `127` is sent for any received signal of `64` or above.
 This discrete, threshold behavior is particularly good for sustain-/damper-style pedals.